zenml-io/zenml/docs/book/reference/cli-command-reference.md

 ## Customizing your Orchestrator

 An orchestrator is a special kind of backend that manages the running of each step of the pipeline.
 Orchestrators administer the actual pipeline runs.
-By default ZenML initialises your repository with an orchestrator that runs everything on your local machine.
+By default ZenML initializes your repository with an orchestrator that runs everything on your local machine.

 If you wish to register a new orchestrator, do so with the `register` command: